Residency Contact

 Internal Medicine

-Dr. White graduated from the University of Tennessee at Chattanooga with a Bachelor of Science in Biology in 2008.
-Dr. White completed her Doctor of Pharmacy Degree at the University of Tennessee Health Science Center in 2012 followed by a PGY1 Pharmacy Residency at Blount Memorial Hospital in Maryville, TN in 2013.
+Dr. White received her Doctor of Pharmacy Degree from the University of Tennessee Health Science Center in 2012 and completed her ASHP-accredited Pharmacy Residency at Blount Memorial Hospital in Maryville, TN in 2013.
 Her primary practice area is Internal Medicine and she holds Board Certifications in Pharmacotherapy and Anticoagulation specialties.
-Dr. White serves as an educator for pharmacy students and residents on Internal Medicine rotations, and also contributes to medical resident education as an established faculty member of the University of Tennessee College of Medicine at Erlanger.
+Dr. White serves as an educator for pharmacy students and residents on Internal Medicine rotations, and also contributes to medical resident education as a faculty member of the University of Tennessee College of Medicine at Erlanger.
 Her daily practice involves rounding with the Academic Internal Medicine service, working to improve patient care in both acute and chronic disease state management.
-In her free time, Dr. White enjoys traveling, trying new restaurants, hiking, and spending time with her family.
+In her free time, Dr. White enjoys reading novels, traveling, art, and spending time with her family.

 Oncology

-Dr. Turner received a Bachelor of Science degree from Murray State University and then obtained her Doctor of Pharmacy degree from Bill Gatton College of Pharmacy in 2017.
-She then completed an ASHP-accredited PGY-1 pharmacy practice residency at Erlanger Health System in 2018.
-Dr. Turner is a Board Certified Pharmacotherapy Specialist who practices as an Oncology Clinical Pharmacist in the Baroness Erlanger Hospital Outpatient Infusion Center.
+Dr. Turner received her Doctor of Pharmacy degree from Bill Gatton College of Pharmacy in 2017 and completed her ASHP-accredited PGY-1 pharmacy practice residency at Erlanger Health System in 2018.
+Dr. Turner is a Board-Certified Pharmacotherapy Specialist who practices as the Chief Clinical Pharmacist for Erlanger’s infusion centers.
+Her areas of interest include oncology, hematology, immunotherapy, and USP 797/800 compliance.

 Pediatrics